Written By Guest Academic Writers: Arie Vw, Ralph F, Sam B, Napur D, Adam Y.

 Professional football is a thriving business.
 Each Sunday, millions of fans flock to National Football League stadiums to see their favorite teams play.
 Millions more watch the games on television, which provides one of the largest advertising audiences for television networks.
 However, there are some groups which are marginalized by professional football.
 In particular, some Native Americans are offended that Washington’s team is named the “Redskins”.
 “Redskin” has been used as a racial slur to denigrate Native Americans as savage and uncultured.
 This has led many Native American groups to argue that it is unethical to use the name Redskin as the basis for a highly profitable business.
 Despite the controversy regarding the name, team owner Daniel Snyder has vowed “NEVER” to change the name.

-This article argues that Snyder is wrong.
+At any rate, this article argues that Snyder is just wrong.
 Using Redskins as a team name is unethical.
-To prove this point a careful identification of the ethical issues involved is necessary.
+And while the initial costs of the brand change are upfront and considerable, the new jersey and paraphernalia sales could generate a breakeven ROI within 3 to 7 years based on various estimates, back of napkin.
+But that’s not the point, to prove the ethical point, a careful identification of the ethical issues involved is necessary.
 Once identified, analysis of those issues using various ethical frame works will be conducted.
 Finally, an assessment of other relevant cases involving Native American imagery in sports will reinforce the position that the Redskins name should be changed.

 Identification of the Ethical Issues